achouhan93/eur-lex-sum/Scraping/extractors/README.md

 The task of this script is to provide a list of celex IDs in the URL by tackling the pagination on the web page.
 At a given point in time, the web page only displays a `10` document.
 Suppose a URL has `80` documents; then `8` pages will be present, having `10` documents on each page.
 Thus, the script will browse over all the pages and extract the celex id present on those pages.

 #### `libraries.py`
-The script comprises all the import statements of the libraries required to execute the scrapper.
+The script comprises all the import statements of the libraries required to execute the scraper.